ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

 + For `union`, you can perform a `union` operation on two BSTs and their corresponding abstract data structures (e.g., two `list`s) to determine whether the final sets are equivalent.

-After that, you can run the following command to confirm whether your properties can help find two bugs planted in `lab4/bugs/bug4.py`.
+After that, you can run the following command to confirm whether your properties can successfully find two bugs planted in `lab4/bugs/bug4.py`.

 ```python
 lab4/tests$ make test4